A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Research Questions and Variants

+\textbf{Scalability and Robustness Challenges.} Despite these advancements, enhancing implicit reward modeling, especially in scalability and robustness, remains an open challenge~\cite{wang2025implicit,lin2024limitedgeneralizationcapabilityimplicit}.
+Currently, EXRM in standard RLHF benefits from sophisticated generalization strategies at the representation-level.
+For instance, Yang~\etal~\mbox{\cite{yang2024regularizinghiddenstatesenables}} proposed regularizing hidden states to preserve foundational text-generation capabilities against distribution shifts.
+While these studies primarily focus on explicit reward modeling, analogous strategies for DPORM remain underexplored.
+Future research could explore transplanting EXRM-style generalization techniques into the implicit reward formulation to bridge this gap.

-\textbf{RQ1: Effect of Implicit Reward Modeling.} We first discuss the generalization ability of the implicit reward modeling in DPO~\cite{wang2025implicitrewardbridgeunified}.
+\del{\textbf{RQ1: Effect of Implicit Reward Modeling.} We first discuss the generalization ability of the implicit reward modeling in DPO~\cite{wang2025implicitrewardbridgeunified}.
 DPO avoids training an explicit reward model by establishing a mapping from reward functions to optimal policies.
-This enables us to transform a loss function over reward functions into a loss function over policies. $r_\theta(x, y) = \beta \log \frac{\pi_\theta(y \mid x)}{\pi_\text{ref}(y \mid x)}$ is the reward implicitly defined by the policy model $\pi_\theta$ and reference model $\pi_\text{ref}$.
+This enables us to transform a loss function over reward functions into a loss function over policies. $r_\theta(x, y) = \beta \log \frac{\pi_\theta(y \mid x)}{\pi_{\mathrm{ref}}(y \mid x)}$ is the reward implicitly defined by the policy model $\pi_\theta$ and reference model $\pi_{\mathrm{ref}}$.}

-However, ~\cite{lin2024limitedgeneralizationcapabilityimplicit} find that even though implicit reward modeling in DPO (DPORM) fits the training dataset comparably, it generalizes less effectively than explicit reward modeling (EXRM), especially when the validation datasets contain distribution shifts.
-Their experimental results showed that across five out-of-distribution settings, DPORM showcased an average accuracy drop of 3\% and a maximum drop of 7\%.
+\del{However, Lin ~\etal~\cite{lin2024limitedgeneralizationcapabilityimplicit} find that even though implicit reward modeling in DPO (DPORM) fits the training dataset comparably, it generalizes less effectively than explicit reward modeling (EXRM), especially when the validation datasets contain distribution shifts.
+Their experimental results showed that across five OOD settings, DPORM showcased an average accuracy drop of 3\% and a maximum drop of 7\%.

-IPO~\cite{azar2023general} points out the overfitting reward problem in DPO and proposes a novel loss to this issue. ~\cite{li2024policyoptimizationrlhfimpact} conducted a theoretic and empirical analysis of the errors inherent in policy optimization methods when learning from user preferences for alignment in reinforcement learning including PPO, DPO, and IPO.
-Their experimental results underscore the critical importance of optimizing policies using out-of-distribution preference data.
+IPO~\cite{azar2023general} points out the overfitting reward problem in DPO and proposes a novel loss to this issue.

+Li~\etal~\cite{li2024policyoptimizationrlhfimpact} conducted a theoretic and empirical analysis of the errors inherent in policy optimization methods when learning from user preferences for alignment in reinforcement learning including PPO, DPO, and IPO.
+Their experimental results underscore the critical importance of optimizing policies using OOD preference data.
 Furthermore, the study demonstrates the effectiveness of employing an explicit reward model to enhance policy performance.